 His recent lawsuit against The New York Times is the latest in a long line of examples of Dr. Folta’s misleading and deceptive communications.

-Dr. Folta sues NY Times and three-time Pulitzer Prize winner for reporting his ties to Monsanto
+Dr. Folta sued NYT and Pulitzer Prize winner for reporting his ties to Monsanto; lawsuit dismissed

 Amended complaint (10/5/2017)

 Federal judge denied Dr. Folta’s motions to compel discovery, calling some of the requests “downright silly” and “laughable” (5/11/2018)